yclas/documentation/2013-08-16-how-to-change-texts.md

   * You need the **.mo file**, this is the one that really matters to the system.
   * You might need to change the **HTML charset** or the **collation for your DB** depending on your locale.
   * Check the permissions for the files .po .mo the should have 755.
+  * If you are not able to translate more than 1000 strings, contact your hosting company and ask them to change the max_input_vars = 1000 to max_input_vars = 10000 in php.ini
   * For more help please ask in the **[forum](http://forums.open-classifieds.com/)**.

 <!--title: How to change texts on the site? and how to translate?
 link: http://open-classifieds.com/2013/08/16/how-to-change-texts/